EMRG-SFU/cims/README.md

 CIMS is a Python package providing the Python implementation of the [CIMS](https://pics.uvic.ca/sites/default/files/uploads/CIMS%20Community%20Excel%20model%20user%20documentation_0.pdf) economic climate model.

-Written for Dr. Bradford Griffin by developers from Simon Fraser University's Big Data Initiative and Research Computing Group.
-Major contributions have been made by Jillian Anderson, Rashid Barket, Maude Lachaine, Adriena Wong, Kacy Wu, Daisy Yu, and Dr. Steven Bergner.

 # CIMS Background
 CIMS is a simulation model for economy, energy and materials.
 The goal of CIMS is to understand the relationship between energy policy and firms/households